fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2024-09-18】[aws-amplify / amplify-ui](https://github.com/aws-amplify/amplify-ui) - Amplify UI is a collection of accessible, themeable, performant React (and more!) components that can connect directly to the cloud.
+* 【2024-09-18】[BuilderIO / micro\-agent](https://github.com/BuilderIO/micro-agent) - An AI agent that writes (actually useful) code for you
 * 【2024-09-17】[tonkeeper / tonkeeper-web](https://github.com/tonkeeper/tonkeeper-web) - Tonkeeper Web is a multi-platform open-source non-custodial TON crypto wallet and gateway to blockchain dApps
 * 【2024-09-16】[aws\-amplify / amplify\-ui](https://github.com/aws-amplify/amplify-ui) - Amplify UI is a collection of accessible, themeable, performant React (and more!) components that can connect directly to the cloud
 * 【2024-09-16】[edmundhung / conform](https://github.com/edmundhung/conform) - A type\-safe form validation library utilizing web fundamentals to progressively enhance HTML Forms with full support for server frameworks like Remix and Next js